November 4, 2013, USA

 At the airports I watch people and I think.
-What are they trying to say?
-They are trying to say I want to be someone.
+What are they trying to say ? they are trying to say I want to be someone.
 I want to be someone different than the others.
-I want to be me.
+I want be me.
 I want the world to notice me.

 For me personally clothing is just functional.
 I believe one should make an attempt to dress decently, as a rabbi once told me, "Eat for yourself, dress for others."

-Years ago I used to think about what T shirt I wore for training, but then I realized that 30 seconds into a workout I totally had no idea what I was wearing.
+Years ago I used to think about what T shirt to wear for training, but then I realize that 3o seconds into a workout I totally had no idea what I was wearing.
 It was not the T shirt that mattered, it was the spirit inside.
 That has remained true today.

 Our personality is not in our clothing.